 Photo by Doug Weschler

 Geoffroy’s Tamarin, also known as the Panamanian Tamarin, Rufous-naped Tamarin, and locally in Panama as “mono titi,” is a Callitrichid monkey similar to marmosets of South America, and the only tamarin species native to Central America.
 This small, squirrel-sized monkey has a mottled black and creamy-yellow back, a mostly white front and legs, and a long, black, non-prehensile tail with red at the base.
 Geoffroy’s Tamarins inhabit humid tropical rainforests of eastern and central Panama, living predominantly in the sub-canopy and shrub levels.
 They feed on flowers, fruit and insects.
 One of their favorite foods is the flowers/fruit of the Cecropia tree.
 The Canopy Tower is surrounded by these trees, and about three times daily, a family of 9 tamarins comes around to feed, and you can see them right from the dining room—a couple meters or less away!
-They often announce their arrival by giving birdlike twitters or whistles, so always have your binoculars and cameras ready for this special moment.
-As this picture shows, the young are carried on the back of an adult member of the group; it can be either parent or another member of the family (in this case the young is being carried by a male).
+They often announce their arrival by giving birdlike twitters or whistles, so always have your binoculars and cameras ready for this special moment!
+Young tamarins are carried on the back of an adult member of the group; it can be either parent or another member of the family.
 Female Geoffroy’s Tamarins usually give birth to twins.